Wallonia: History

 The Carolingian dynasty dethroned the Merovingians in the 8th century.
 In 843, the Treaty of Verdun gave the territory of present-day Wallonia to Middle Francia, which would shortly fragment, with the region passing to Lotharingia.
 On Lotharingia's breakup in 959, the present-day territory of Belgium became part of Lower Lotharingia, which then fragmented into rival principalities and duchies by 1190.
 Literary Latin, which was taught in schools, lost its hegemony during the 13th century and was replaced by Old French.

 In the 15th century, the Dukes of Burgundy took over the Low Countries.
 The death of Charles the Bold in 1477 raised the issue of succession, and the Liégeois took advantage of this to regain some of their autonomy.
 From the 16th to the 18th century, the Low Countries were governed successively by the Habsburg dynasty of Spain (from the early 16th century until 1713–14) and later by Austria (until 1794).
 This territory was enlarged in 1521–22 when Charles V, Holy Roman Emperor gained the Tournai region from France.

 Present-day Belgium was conquered in 1795 by the French Republic during the French Revolutionary Wars.
 It was annexed to the Republic, which later became the Napoleonic Empire.
-After the Battle of Waterloo, Wallonia became part of the Kingdom of the Netherlands under King William of Orange.
+After the Battle of Waterloo and the Congress of Vienna, Wallonia became part of the Kingdom of the Netherlands under King William of Orange.
 The Walloons played an active part in the Belgian Revolution in 1830.
 The Provisional Government of Belgium proclaimed Belgium's independence and held elections for the National Congress.